Antoinechss/Deep-RL-for-traffic-control/README.md

 **STEP 2** : Integration into SUMO environment for traffic control at an intersection

-Modified from already built SUMO environment : [frameworQ](https://github.com/romainducrocq/DQN-frameworQ.git)
+Modified from already built SUMO environment : [frameworQ](https://github.com/romainducrocq/DQN-frameworQ.git) by Ducrocq Romain